bitcoin/bitcoin/doc/developer-notes.md

 Run configure with the --enable-debug option, then make.
 Or run configure with CXXFLAGS="-g -ggdb -O0" or whatever debug flags you need.

+**compiling for gprof profiling**

+Run configure with the --enable-gprof option, then make.

 **debug.log**

 If the code is behaving strangely, take a look in the debug.log file in the data directory;